Geometrical sets with forbidden configurations: Configurations on the sphere

-But Lemma~\ref{lem:zero_meas_sphere} implies that $\sigma(\text{supp} \,A) \leq \m_{S^d}(P)$, which by (\ref{suppA>A}) and the fact that $0 \leq A \leq 1$ can only happen if $A = \text{supp} \,A$ almost everywhere.
+But Lemma~\ref{lem:zero_meas_sphere} implies that $\sigma(\text{supp} \,A) \leq \m_{\S^d}(P)$, which by (\ref{suppA>A}) and the fact that $0 \leq A \leq 1$ can only happen if $A = \text{supp} \,A$ almost everywhere.
 This proves $(i)$.

-Identifying $A$ with its support and using that $I_P(A) = 0$, Lemma~\ref{lem:zero_meas_sphere} implies we can remove a zero measure subset of $A$ in order to remove all copies of $P$.
-This proves $(ii)$ and finishes the proof of the theorem. \end{proof}
+Identifying $A$ with its support and using that $I_P(A) = 0$, Lemma~\ref{lem:zero_meas_sphere} implies we can remove a zero-measure subset of $A$ in order to remove all copies of $P$.
+This proves item $(ii)$ and finishes the proof of the theorem. \end{proof}

 To conclude, let us make explicit what we can say about the possible independence densities when forbidding $n$ distinct contractions of an admissible configuration $P$; due to lack of dilation invariance in the spherical setting, characterizing these values in terms of simpler quantities is much harder than it is in the Euclidean setting.